matehat/brewer.js/formula/readme.md

 #### @homepage

   This helps keep track of homepages for the installed vendor libraries.
+It has the form of `@homepage(<url>)`

 #### @doc

   This function can be in either of the forms allowed by `@urls`.
 It is used to keep track of where to find proper documentation for the installed vendor libraries.

+Feel free to glimpse through the existing example to get a better understanding of formulae, and how you can roll your own!

 [1]: http://semver.org/
 [2]: http://twitter.github.com/bootstrap/